kiwanami/emacs-calfw/readme.md

 ```

 This setting restricts items containing a date stamp or date range matching the selected date.
-If `calfw-org-agenda-schedule-args` is `nil`, the default customize variable `org-agenda-entry-types` is used.
+If `calfw-org-agenda-schedule-args` is `nil`, the default custom variable `org-agenda-entry-types` is used.
 For the further information, please refer the orgmode document.

 - [Worg: Speeding up custom agenda commands](http://orgmode.org/worg/org-tutorials/org-custom-agenda-commands.html#sec-5)